March 27, 2018, Israel

 But she has a point here, a very important point.

 At a seminar we can go over a certain number of techniques, and we can repeat each technique only a certain number of times.
-In fact it is only a taste.
-On going training is a must.
-But yet there are those who attend a seminar one year, and then return the next year, see something similar and teach the conclusion that they have wasted their time and money as "it is all the same stuff all over again."
+It is only a taste.
+Ongoing training is a must.
+But yet there are those who attend a seminar one year, and then return the next year, see something similar and reach the conclusion that they have wasted their time and money as "it is all the same stuff all over again."

 Any serious practitioner can see that this is not the case.
 You need to train with your teacher on a regular basis.
 You need to see him, ask questions and keep improving.

-A master knows this, and a simple observer, such as my friend who is a Yoga instructor, can also see this.
+A master knows this, and a simple observer, such as my friend who is a Yoga instructor with no martial arts training, can also see this.
 But too many students feel that if it looks similar to what they did last year then it must be a total waste of time.